Becoming Rage

 “You now wa play nutten happen?
 After you have the gall fu lash me?
 After me leave everything fuh dey wid you?
 Three time now anuh.
 And now yuh nearly bruk me hand Tyrell.
 Yuh nah geh fuh do me dat again.”

-Jacinth Howard
+Jacinth Browne-Howard

 Previous